 Use other examples in the batch.
 Simple, scales with batch size, but negatives may be too easy.

-Use a lexical search algorithm like BM25 (Best Matching 25, a sparse retrieval function based on keyword frequency) to find documents that are lexically similar but semantically different:
+Use a lexical search algorithm like BM25 (Best Matching 25) to find documents that are lexically similar but semantically different:

-1Query: "How do I print a return label?"
+1Query: "How do I rotate an API key?"

-2Hard negative: "Return label printer calibration guide" # shares "return" and "label" but answers a different question
+2Hard negative: "Rotate KMS encryption key material" # shares "rotate" and "key" but answers a different question

 1def tokens(text: str) -> set[str]: